Managing Configuration Comments on IOS XR

 Sun Jan 4 07:45:13.816 UTC

-The comment was therefore removed as expected.
+As shown below, the comment was successfully removed.
 Additionally, packet capture analysis confirmed that PE-TEST-1 did not send any OSPF LSU messages to PE-TEST-2.

 RP/0/RP0/CPU0:PE-TEST-1#show running-config router ospf 1 area 0 interface loopback 0